A Critical Review of Tinnitus Retraining Therapy

 My Opinion of TRT Psychoeducation

-This is actually really awesome information and I agree with most of it.
+This is actually awesome information and I agree with most of it.
 However, new key concepts are missing in the model, including what we’re discovering about the connection between tinnitus and migraine.
-They only have half of the picture.
+In TRT, they only understand HALF of the problem.

 tinnitus maskers used in tinnitus retraining therapy